Lindiinc/Retail-FMCG-Data-Analytics-Revenue-decline/README.md

-# Retail-FMCG-Data-Analytics-Revenue-decline
+# Imbewu Retail-Data-Analytics-Revenue-decline
-The Imbewu Retail Investigation: Capstone project to investigate declining revenue in the Western Cape stores of a South African retailer
+The Imbewu Retail Investigation: Capstone project to investigate declining revenue in the Western Cape stores of a South African retailer operating in the FMCG industry